 This can be a great boost to your travel plans, cutting the cost of your trip by a significant percentage by allowing you to exchange your services as a housesitter or petsitter for free accommodation.

 Wherever you choose to housesit whether house sitting in London, house sitting in Paris, house sitting in Berlin, house sitting in Rome, house sitting in Amsterdam or anywhere else in Europe it could be a great adventure and a rewarding experience allowing you to visit new cities and experience them from within a new location living like a local.

 One of the major attractions to housesitting in Europe is the sheer range and variety of places to visit and diversity between each house sitting assignment.

 The European Union currently has 28 countries each with a history and culture and topography unique to its own dominion.

 What a great way to start housesitting, choosing to live in beautiful cities, towns and villages across the Union.

-From European capital cities like London, Paris, Madrid, Rome, Lisbon and Berlin the broader boundaries of new Europe in the Czech Republic, Montenegro, Estonia and Kiev.
+From European capital cities like London, Paris, Madrid, Rome, Lisbon and Berlin to the broader boundaries of new Europe.
+Access to new Europe allows you to explore Czech Republic, Montenegro, Estonia and further afield such as Kiev.

 There is a huge opportunity to experience housesitting in new and wonderful locations.

-Housesitting provides an extraordinary opportunity to experience such a wide range of cultures when living like a local within a real home, a real neighbourhood to sample the way of life first hand.
+Housesitting provides an extraordinary opportunity to experience a wide range of cultures.
+When living like a local within a real home set in a neighbourhood you sample the way of life first hand.